 If you’re in Leeds on a shopping break, a trip to the Trinity Shopping Centre is a must.
 From the perfect outfit to that hard-to-find gift, the uber modern centre has the largest selection of brands in Yorkshire.
 Opened in 2013 and boasting 120 stores all under its beautiful, glass-domed roof, it turned the city into a UK shopping destination like no other, and cemented Leeds’ reputation as the Knightsbridge of the North.
-To get your shopping trip off to the best possible start, why not book into a Premier Inn near Trinity Leeds?
+To get your shopping trip off to the best possible start, book into a Premier Inn near Trinity Leeds.

 With its designer stores and independent boutiques, Leeds was already firmly on the map as a major UK retail location.
 But when Trinity Leeds opened in 2013 it really was a game changer, with the shopping centre creating over 3,000 jobs and winning the town Retail Destination of the Year at the Retail Week Awards in 2014.

 Named after the 18th-century Holy Trinity Church next door, it was built on a run-down 1970s shopping precinct in the city centre and cost an estimated £350 million to develop.

 It now offers 1 million square feet of shopping and leisure and, along with big international brands, it’s also become well known for bringing a great range of food, arts and culture to the city.

 Trinity Leeds is the city’s biggest shopping and leisure destination and as such, it can be easy to lose your way.
 Luckily, we’re on hand with all the details you need to make sure your shopping spree here goes smoothly.